-Catastrophic Insurance: Since 1970-71 the MHSAA has arranged for Catastrophic Athletic Accident Insurance Coverage for eligible participants at each member high school and all registered officials.
-The program is catastrophic excess accident insurance (\$25,000 deductible) intended to help pay medical bills to administer to injuries sustained in athletic activities under MHSAA jurisdiction.
-Details of the coverage and claims administration for 2016-17 are posted on the Administrators page of MHSAA.com, and also can be found in the 2016-17 Handbook.
+Accident Medical Insurance: Since 1970-71 the MHSAA has arranged for Athletic Accident Medical Insurance Coverage for eligible participants at each member school and all registered officials.
+The program is excess accident medical insurance (\$25,000 deductible) intended to help pay medical bills to administer to injuries sustained in athletic activities in MHSAA tournament sports.
+Details of the coverage and claims administration are posted on the Administrators page of MHSAA.com, and also can be found in the current MHSAA Handbook.

 Concussion Insurance: The Michigan High School Athletic Association is also providing athletic participants at each MHSAA member junior high/middle school and high school with additional insurance that is intended to pay accident medical expense benefits resulting from a suspected concussion.
 The injury must be sustained while the athlete is participating in an MHSAA in-season covered activity (practice or competition).
 Policy limit is \$25,000 for each accident.
-Covered students, sports and situations follow the catastrophic accident medical insurance.
+Covered students, sports and situations follow the accident medical insurance.